mathewroy/ynabr/README.md

 * **Update: 2023-01-19**

-  Some functions may no longer function as expected as I haven't had the time to maintain this package.
+  Some functions may no longer function as expected as I haven't had the time to maintain this package since 2020.

 * **What is ynabr?**